lamrosanna/microLIMS/README.md

-# bike2brew
+# µLIMS (Laboratory Information System)
-Locates breweries within a bike-able distance
+a light-weight management system for sample testing, and reporting